 I predict that you and your family are going to love this exceptionally easy Blackberry Cobbler Recipe!

+A delicious and extremely easy cobbler recipe.
 Note: sauce will contine to thicken as cobbler cools.
 Feel free to swap out blackberries with other fresh fruits and/or berries.
 Substitutes such as raspberries, blueberries, peaches, or mixed berries also work well.

 Note: sauce will contine to thicken as cobbler cools.